juntao/arenztopia/content/news/Issue 13.md

 ## Arenztopian Elections Kickoff
 by Tony Yuan

 On Monday, the 2020-2021 Arenztopian Elections were kicked off; many campaign signs have already benn spotted all over Arenztopia.
 Tony Yuan (S) and Ellidy J. (E) are both competing against incumbent Kassie K. (R) for the Vice President position.
 James O. announced on Friday that he was running for Senator.
 Tony Yuan and Ellidy are also both cometing for the Mayor position.
 Claire P., the advisor incumbent, is currently running for a third term as advisor and does not have any competition yet.
-Suhan L., the conflicted former prime minister, has announced his intentions to "run in the elections" but he has not made clear what position he is running for.
-Michael A., a new arival to the Arenztopian political scene and the former Dean of Economics at Shreet University, has also announced his intentions for running in the election.
-He, too, has not revealed what position he is running for.
+Michael A., a new arival to the Arenztopian political scene and the former Dean of Economics at Shreet University, has announced his intentions for running in the election.
+He has not revealed what position he is running for.

 ## Sports
 by Sam-Louis Alrocaet